-In 2019, growth will continue as the economies of the province and the city continue to recover; this is assuming West Texas Intermediate (WTI, the North American benchmark oil price) holds within the $US 55 - $US 65 range.
-Growth rates, however, will be relatively modest when compared to those experienced between 2010 and 2014.
+In 2019 and 2020, growth will persist as the economies of the province and the city continue to recover; this is assuming West Texas Intermediate (WTI, the North American benchmark oil price) holds within the $US 55 - $US 60 range.
+Growth rates, however, will be very modest when compared to those experienced between 2010 and 2014.

-Moderate growth prospects for the global economy and continuing uncertainty as to the expansion of energy export infrastructure will mean that Canadian energy prices are likely to be volatile over 2019.
-While prices improved late in 2018, there is considerable downside risk with respect to energy prices that Alberta firms receive.
+Lower growth prospects for the global economy and continuing uncertainty as to the expansion of energy export infrastructure will mean that Canadian energy prices are likely to be volatile in the second half of 2019.
+While prices have held steady in the second quarter of 2019, there is considerable downside risk with respect to energy prices that Alberta firms receive.
 This could have negative implications on the economic outlook for Edmonton and Alberta.